A semi-infinite matrix analysis of the BFKL equation: Introduction

 There is an interesting connection between the integrable structures appearing in the calculation of the anomalous dimension of gauge invariant twist (scaling dimension minus Lorentz spin) two operators of spin $M$ in ${\cal N}=4$ SYM, and in the multi-Regge kinematics.
 As it was shown in\cite{Dressing}, the link to the BFKL equation appears upon analytically continuing the anomalous dimension function to complex values of $M$.
 In particular, the pomeron corresponds to the first singularity at $M = \omega -1$, for small $\omega$.
-The discrepancy between this result and the prediction obtained from the asymptotic Bethe ansatz has been subsequently explained in~\cite{Janik} by the calculation of the corresponding wrapping corrections for the twist two operators.
+The discrepancy between this result and the prediction obtained from the asymptotic Bethe ansatz was subsequently explained in~\cite{Janik} by the calculation of the corresponding wrapping corrections for the twist two operators.

-The aim of the present work is to add new hints to the relation between BFKL physics and integrable systems.
-In particular, a new mapping between the two-sites one-loop Hamiltonian of the sl(2) sector of the ${\cal N}=4$ SYM theory, in the double oscillator picture for operators of a given spin introduced by Beisert in~\cite{Beisert:2003jj}, and a matrix version of the forward BFKL equation, after averaging over azimuthal angle, is obtained.
+The aim of the present work is to introduce a formal representation of the BFKL equation in matrix form which allows to investigate it in momentum space in a novel way.
+This framework is flexible enough to allow for modifications which tame the growth with energy of the BFKL evolution and which can be interpreted as an absorptive barrier for infrared modes.
+It is then shown how this approach, truncated in the ultraviolet, is closely related to the two-sites one-loop Hamiltonian of the sl(2) sector of the ${\cal N}=4$ SYM theory, in the double oscillator picture for operators of a given spin~\cite{Beisert:2003jj}.

 After this brief Introduction to the subject, in Section 2, a general discussion on the BFKL equation is provided, explaining the connection between the non-forward and forward limits.
 A novel discretization in virtuality space is described in detail, highlighting the role and physical interpretation of the shift and diagonal operators appearing in this representation.
-The gluon Green function is built in this discrete representation and the limit to the continuum discussed.
-In Section 3, known facts about Beisert's representation of the non-compact SL(2) spin chain are introduced to set the ground for a direct comparison with the BFKL equation, in Section 4.
-The mapping between the Hamiltonians in both systems and the gluon Green function in BFKL and diagonal states in the SL(2) spin chain is then transparent.
-Section 5 is devoted to a discussion of the results and to indicate possible connections with other works.
-The Conclusions are presented in the final section of the paper.
+In Section 3 a square truncation of the BFKL discretization is introduced and the asymptotic behaviour of the corresponding eigensystem investigated.
+Section 4 is devoted to the study of a modification of the matrix Hamiltonian which reduces the influence of propagation into the infrared.
+In Section 5, known facts about Beisert's representation of the non-compact SL(2) spin chain are introduced to set the ground for a comparison with the BFKL equation.
+Finally, some Conclusions are drawn.